 Mystery books set in Scotland

-Interestingly enough, he doesn’t realize that the crime he’s investigating ties to his own childhood.
-In fact, the man who was murdered was actually the bully at Fin’s high school.
 The smashing success of The Blackhouse led May to write two additional novels in the series: The Lewis Man and The Chessmen.

 The Distant Echo by Val McDermid

-An avenger emerges, linked to the past, and two of Alex’s friends meet suspicious ends.
-McDermid skillfully blends past and present, crafting a thrilling narrative with unexpected twists and complex characters.
+Despite a lack of evidence, suspicion shadows them for 25 years until an avenger linked to the past emerges, leading to suspicious ends for two of Alex’s friends.
+McDermid skillfully weaves past and present, creating a thrilling narrative with unexpected twists and complex characters.

 Raven Black by Ann Cleeves